 Simeon Bruner, RA

-Much of Simeon’s work features museums and art centers that are themselves works of art, including the multiple award winning Massachusetts Museum of Contemporary Art (MASS MoCA), the Piano Craft Guild housing for artists, and the Lunder Arts Center at Lesley University.
+A founding principal of the firm, Simeon brought creative design and expertise in adaptive reuse of historic buildings.
+Much of Simeon’s work featured museums and art centers that are themselves works of art, including the multiple award winning Massachusetts Museum of Contemporary Art (MASS MoCA), the Piano Craft Guild housing for artists, and the Lunder Arts Center at Lesley University.
 He also directed the Boston Children’s Museum Master Plan and the reuse study for the Wadsworth Atheneum Art Museum in Hartford.
-He is currently working on Phase III of MASS MoCA’s Phase III development.

-Simeon’s adaptive reuse projects come in all shapes and sizes, including the massive historic Landmark Center in Boston and the Promenade at the Foundry residential complex, one of the largest historic preservation projects in Rhode Island, which he is currently expanding.
-Other residential projects include 45 Province Street and the recently completed Viridian, both luxury high-rise residences in Boston.
+Simeon’s adaptive reuse projects included the massive historic Landmark Center in Boston and the Promenade at the Foundry residential complex, one of the largest historic preservation projects in Rhode Island.
+Other residential projects included 45 Province Street and the Viridian, both luxury high-rise residences in Boston.